Abdul Ghani Baradar: Post-release leadership

 With a delegation meeting US representative Zalmay Khalilzad (2nd left) and Secretary of State Mike Pompeo; Abdul Ghani Baradar (4th left), Abdul Hakim Haqqani (5th left); Suhail Shaheen (far right).
 September 2020.

 Baradar was appointed a deputy to the supreme leader of the Taliban and the chief of the Taliban's political office in Doha, Qatar, in January 2019, about three months after Pakistan released him.
 He was the most senior of three deputies to the leader, the other two being Sirajuddin Haqqani and Mullah Yaqoob.
 Although he served under supreme leader Hibatullah Akhundzada, according to The Economist, and The Diplomat, Baradar was regarded as the Taliban's de facto leader.
 US Secretary of State Mike Pompeo called him "a very sophisticated player" in a meeting with the then President of Afghanistan, Ashraf Ghani.

 In February 2020, Baradar signed the Doha Agreement on the withdrawal of US forces from Afghanistan on behalf of the Taliban.

 On 17 August 2021, Baradar returned to Afghanistan for the first time since the fall of the first Taliban government in 2001.
 It was rumored that he would become the president of Afghanistan following the overthrow of the government of Ashraf Ghani by the Taliban in August 2021.
-On 23 August 2021, CIA Director William J. Burns held a secret meeting with Baradar in Kabul to discuss the 31 August deadline for a U.S. military withdrawal from Afghanistan.
+On 23 August 2021, CIA Director William J. Burns held a secret meeting with Baradar in Kabul to discuss the 31 August deadline for a U.S. military withdrawal from Afghanistan, Abdul Ghani Baradar was already seen years before the second takeover of the Taliban as its de facto leader, when the Taliban took over again, he was seen as de facto leader of the Islamic Emirate of Afghanistan, between 17 August 2021 and 7 September 2021.
+On 7 September 2021, it was confirmed that Akhundzada was the leader of the Islamic Emirate of Afghanistan.